U.S. flag

 Causes

 But fever is usually caused by germs.
-It is a sign that your body is trying to fight them.
-So it isn't a medical condition.
-Instead, it is a reaction in the body to speed up certain metabolic processes and help the immune system fight faster.
+Instead, it is a reaction in the body to speed up certain metabolic processes and generate more warmth.
+So it isn't an illness, but rather part of your body's normal response to the germs.

 Possible causes of fever include the following: